 To look at comfort, we observed the comparative fabric softness and thickness of each product.
 We touched them, wore them against our skin for numerous days on end, and noted which felt the most comfortable when dry and wet.
 In addition, we determined which just felt the most comfortable to wear all day.

-To look at fit, we had several different women of all shapes and sizes try on the different pieces.
-We noted relative leg lengths, the elasticity of the hems around the calf and around the waist.
-We also looked at the fabrics to see if it stretched after running around in the woods for a few hours…or if it retained its shape.
-Using these tests, we are able to provide good recommendations for fit.
+To look at fit, we had several different women of all shapes and sizes try on the different layers.
+We noted relative leg lengths, the elasticity of the hems around the calf as well as the waist.
+We also looked at the fabrics to see if it stretched and had enough structure to maintain its shape after running around in the woods for a few hours.
+After performing these tests, we are able to provide good recommendations for fit.